tipi-build/docs/README.md

 We are regularly adding new features and will publish updates on our blog frequently.
 Please get in touch to learn more about our ideas and roadmap.

 ## Building with tipi
-To get started with Tipi and create your account follow the instruction in our Start building with Tipi documentation.
+* To get started with Tipi follow the steps [here](/documentation/0050-getting-started-cpp)
-If you want to learn more about Tipi check our Key principles and goals.
+* If you want to learn more about Tipi check our [Key principles and goals](/documentation/0200-key-principles).

 ### Supported Languages
 | Programming Language | Support Status |